Alignment-Aware Decoding: Experimental setup

-\paragraph{Baselines.} For evaluation, we compare our method against four alternative decoding strategies that only use $\pi_\textsc{dpo}$, $\pi_\textsc{sft}$, or both: (i) greedy decoding with $\pi_\textsc{sft}$, (ii) greedy decoding with $\pi_\textsc{dpo}$, (iii) best-of-2 sampling with $\pi_\textsc{dpo}$, and (iv) a variation of EFT~\citep{mitchell2024an,liu2024tuning} using $\pi_\textsc{sft}$ for both the base and reference model, and setting $\beta = 4$, which has been found to perform the best across multiple settings.
+\paragraph{Baselines.} For evaluation, we compare our method against four alternative decoding strategies that only use $\pi_\textsc{dpo}$, $\pi_\textsc{sft}$, or both: (i) greedy decoding with $\pi_\textsc{sft}$, (ii) greedy decoding with $\pi_\textsc{dpo}$, (iii) Bo2 sampling with $\pi_\textsc{dpo}$, and (iv) a variation of EFT~\citep{mitchell2024an,liu2024tuning,rafailov2024from} using $\pi_\textsc{sft}$ for both the base and reference model, and setting $\beta = 4$, which has been found to perform the best across multiple settings.
 For (iii), two candidate responses are generated with the aligned model via nucleus (top-$p$) sampling with $p = 0.9$~\citep{Holtzman2020The}, after which the picker reward model of the corresponding preference dataset selects the higher-scoring output.
 Both (iii) and (iv) entail a computational cost comparable to our method, whereas (i) and (ii) incur roughly half that cost.

-\paragraph{Generation.} For decoding with the AAD method, we set the token filtering parameter $\alpha = 0.1$ as defined in \cref{eq:token_filtering}.
-Across all decoding methods, the \texttt{<user>} token is treated as an end-of-sequence (EOS) marker, ensuring that outputs terminate properly in user–assistant style interactions.
+\paragraph{Generation.} During AAD decoding, we set the token filtering parameter $\alpha = 0.1$ as defined in \cref{eq:token_filtering} and ablated in \cref{fig:alpha}.
+This value of $\alpha$ is used unchanged across all 6 preference datasets and 4 model families reported in \cref{tab:results_aad_lora}, indicating that $\alpha = 0.1$ transfers across tasks and model scales without per-dataset tuning.
+Across all decoding methods, the \texttt{<user>} token is treated as an end-of-sequence marker.